SQream/sqream_docs/guides/third_party_tools/tibco_spotfire.rst

 The JDBC Driver does not Support Boolean, Decimal, or Numeric Types
 ~~~~~~~~~~~
-Attempting to establish a connection between SQream and TIBCO Spotfire using a JDBC driver is not supported, and Boolean, Decimal, or Numeric columns generates the following error:
+Attempting to establish a connection between SQream and TIBCO Spotfire using a JDBC driver is not supported, and Boolean, Decimal, or Numeric columns generate the following error:

 .. code-block:: console